Indo–Pakistani air war of 1971: Operation Chengiz Khan

 On the 3rd December 1971, Pakistan launched Operation Chengiz Khan and attacked 11 airfields of India, provoking a war.
 The attack turned out to be a failure, as IAF suffered minimal damages and the damages were repaired overnight.
 This attack was retaliated by India forces, as India was officially in a war with Pakistan from that day.
+The air war had begun after Pakistan launched Operation Genghis Khan in the Western Front, provoking a direct war with India.
+The Indian Air Force reportedly got engaged in the aerial warfare right after the operation on 3 December 1971.

-Indian Counteroffensive
+Indian Counteroffensive over Karachi

 In response to Pakistan's initial strikes, the IAF launched a massive retaliatory campaign against PAF airfields in Chaklala, Murid, Mianwali, Sargodha, Chandhar, Risalewala, Rafiqui, Masroor and Shorkot Road.
 Over the next two weeks, the IAF engaged in heavy air combat with the PAF, achieving substantial victories in air-to-air engagements and ground-attack operations.
+The IAF employed MiG-21s, Hawker Hunters, and Su-7s to counter Pakistani F-86 Sabres, Mirage III, and the F-104 Starfighter, achieving favorable kill ratios.